botanicus/nvim-task-manager/README.md

 ### Per-week task file `YYYY/%WW.todo`

-Personally I found weeks the easiest
+Personally I found weeks the easiest unit to work with.
 I found planning for a longer periods of time than just a day highly beneficial.

 And since a month is a long time and _I'll do it tomorrow_ is a thing, I found weeks most easily manageable.
 It's still good to plan for longer periods of time than just a week, but this file is meant as an _execution plan_.